odino/odino.github.com/source/_posts/2018-07-29-wasec-understanding-the-browser.markdown

 chapters.
 For now, all you need to understand is that the client and the server are exchanging information, and that they do so via HTTP.

-Last but nor least, the **rendering** process: how good would a browser be if the only thing it would show to the user is a list of funny characters?
+Last but not least, the **rendering** process: how good would a browser be if the only thing it would show to the user is a list of funny characters?

 ```